-Glenn has worked as a professional archaeologist since graduating from Trinity College Dublin in 2017 with a B.A(Hons) in History and Ancient History and Archaeology.
+Glenn is licence eligible since 2023 and has worked as a professional archaeologist since graduating from Trinity College Dublin in 2017 with a B.A(Hons) in History and Ancient History and Archaeology.
 He subsequently specialised in the study of human remains and graduated with an MA (NFQ Level 9) in Human Osteoarchaeology from University College Cork in 2018.
 He was awarded a first class honours and his thesis examined the discourse in Irish archaeology surrounding the treatment of women who died in childbirth.

 He joined ACSU in 2018 as an osteoarchaeologist and has excavated several burial sites covering a wide temporal span.
 These include Bronze Age cremation burials, early medieval unenclosed cemeteries and modern inhumations of individuals of known biography.
 Several of these sites are currently being written with a view to publication.
 Stemming directly from his M.A. work, his main research agendas include the burial and treatment of women who died while pregnant, childhood disease, and neonatal inhumations.